-Belvedere which is headed by David Cosgrove, Cobus Kellermann and Kenneth Maillard, operates in many countries, particularly Mauritius, Guernsey, Cayman & South Africa.
+Belvedere operates in many countries.
+Particularly Mauritius, Guernsey, Cayman & South Africa.

 Let’s see the other signs.

-Not only did Belvedere deceived investors by publishing false net asset values and other documentations, the firm also enabled insiders to conduct illegal activities, whilst concealing them.
-The list of malpractice is endless.
+Not only did Belvedere deceived investors by publishing false net asset values and other documentation, but the firm also enabled insiders to conduct illegal activities, whilst concealing them.
+Moreover, the list of malpractice is endless.

 CWM FX is still working but who can trust them?